10XGenomics/enclone/expanded.md

 Now we see only ten cells.
 This is because the default behavior of enclone is to filter out cells called by the VDJ pipeline that are not also called by the GEX pipeline.

-Now we add the option `PER_CELL`, so we can see data for each cell, and we also add two fields to the display.
+Now we add the option `PER_CELL`, causing data for each cell to be displayed, and we also add two fields to the display.
 One is `gex`, the normalized count of gene expression UMIs, and the other is a field `right`, that is more complicated.